 A conceptual issue arises when the morality of an action is agreed upon, but there is uncertainty about how it should be codified into clearly defined law, rule, or policy.

-For example, society has agreed that innocent motorists should be protected from other motorists who go too fast.
+For example, society has agreed that innocent motorists should be protected from those who drive too fast.

 Application Issues

 An application issue results when it is unclear if a particular act violates a law, rule, or policy.
-Suppose a motorist is going 60 Km/H on a road posted for 50 Km/H. During a light rain, the motorist skids off the road and has an accident.
+Suppose a motorist is going 60 Km/H on a road posted for 50 Km/H. During light rain, the motorist skids off the road and is involved in an accident.

-The police officer who arrives at the accident scene must decide if she should cite the motorist for excessive speed; in other words, the application issue is whether the light rain qualifies as an adverse driving condition.
+The police officer who arrives at the accident scene must decide whether to cite the motorist for excessive speed; in other words, the application issue is whether the light rain constitutes an adverse driving condition.

 Factual Issues